 How to Handle Difficult People

-Discover Attitude Is All You Need!
-Second Edition to learn how to quickly improve your relationship and communication skills.
+Attitude Is All You Need!
+Second Edition will help you to improve your attitude which improves everything else.

 "He that is void of wisdom despiseth his neighbour: but a man of understanding holdeth his peace."--Proverbs 11:12